 - include Artificial Intelligence – accelerate the decision-making process

-Understanding that not all tools for innovation are the same has been one of the key lessons that has taken me a long time to get right.
+Understanding that not all tools for innovation in the workplace are the same has been one of the key idea generation techniques that have taken me a long time to get right.
 It has required a lot of trial and error in designing different innovation management tools.

-Check out this buyer’s guide to best idea management software for an in-depth understanding on choosing the right tools to generate ideas.
+See buyer’s guide to best idea management software for an in-depth understanding of choosing the right tools for innovation.

 via Microsoft Teams

 Idea Generation Technique 5: Don’t make it standalone